 We also recognize the importance of our ability to maintain a high level of service to our subscribers.
 Since our founding in 1999, bepress has been very successful at providing software services to the scholarly community.
 We have been developing and actively hosting institutional repositories since 2002.
 During this time, we have invested considerable resources in developing Digital Commons into the world’s leading hosted repository platform.
-Today we host repositories for over 400+ institutions around the world.
+Today we host repositories for 500+ institutions around the world.
 We are financially healthy, and our revenues are steady.

 Digital Commons is a high-availability platform that utilizes a distributed file system to provide fast and reliable access for content upload and delivery worldwide.
 Our service offers unlimited storage, offsite backups on Amazon Glacier, and the option to receive archives via Amazon S3.
 Our provision of permanent URLs to repository records underscores our commitment to the preservation of information and objects in the long term.